clach04/webook_server/README.md

   * ebook_dir - directory to serve, if omitted defaults to current directory (`./`)
   * temp_dir - temporary location on disk to store generated files.
 Will use OS environment variable TEMP if omitted, if that's missing system temp location.
 NOTE recommend using a temporary file system, on devices like RaspberryPi and SBCs with SD Cards, recommend using directory that is NOT located on SD Card to preserve card
- * self_url_path - for OPDS server, this is the http address of the server and is required for search to work correctly.
+ * self_url_path - for OPDS server, this is the public http / https address of the server and is required for search to work correctly (when behind a reverse proxy).
 Example `http://123.45.67.89:8080`

 ### Operating System Environment Variables